samvera-labs/newspaper_works/README.md

     be edited to enable a IIIF viewer, by setting `config.iiif_image_server = true`.

+  * NewspaperWorks expects that your application's `config/initializers/hyrax.rb` be edited to set the FITS path, by setting `config.fits_path = /location/of/fits.sh`

+  * NewspaperWorks expects that your application's `config/environments/production.rb` be edited to set file server to public, by setting `config.public_file_server.enabled = true`

   * NewspaperWorks overrides Hyrax's default `:after_create_fileset` event handler, in order to attach pre-existing derivatives in some ingest use cases.
 The file attachment adapters for NewspaperWorks use this